 Today, garlic festivals exist throughout local towns in various places as garlic is used in many dishes all over the world.

-Some of the best ways to celebrate Garlic Day Celebration might include:
+Some of the best ways to celebrate National Garlic Day Celebration might include:

 Join the Festivities at a Garlic Festival